mapbox/mapbox-gl-draw/API.md

 ####`.add(Object: GeoJSONFeature, [Object]: options) -> String`

 This method takes any valid GeoJSON and adds it to Draw.
 The object will be turned into a GeoJSON feature and will be assigned a unique `drawId` that can be used to identify it.
 This method return the new feature's `drawId`.
+If an id is provided with the feature that ID will be used.

 The second argument is an optional options object to add information to the geometry when creating the new element.
 Currently the only used option is `permanent`, which, if set to true, will cause the element to ignore click events which would normally trigger selection.

+Draw does not enforce unique IDs to be passed to `.add`, but it does enforce unique ids inside of it.
+This means that if you provide an id for a feature that is not unqiue, Draw will override the exhisting feature with your new feature.
+You can think of this like PUT in http verbs.

+If a FeatureCollection is provided to `.add` Draw will break it up into many features as if you looped through the features in the collection and added them one at a time.
+This is good for bulk adding, though it is no faster than looping yourself.

 Example: